eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

     documentation/manual.html

-Here, the source code is in a directory called `source` (which is the default and saves us having to pass a `--src=` command line option to [`ceylon compile`](../../reference/tool/ceylon/subcommands/ceylon-compile.html)).
+Here, the source code is in a directory called `source` (which is the default and saves us having to pass a `--src` command line option to [`ceylon compile`](../../reference/tool/ceylon/subcommands/ceylon-compile.html)).
 From the project directory (the directory which contains the `source` directory) you can compile using the command